Emergency Dental Care

 Continue reading for more information on what is considered a dental emergency or call our Phoenix, Arizona office immediately at 623-587-8700 if urgent assistance is required!

 Types of Dental Emergencies

 So, what constitutes a dental emergency?
 When a toothache or another dental emergency strikes, the emergency dentists at Deer Valley Family Dentistry are trained to quickly respond by connecting you with a dentist who can give prompt relief.
-We handle a wide range of emergency dental issues, including:
+We handle a wide range of emergency dental issues, which may include: